Precise Procedures for a Variety of Ear Conditions

 The otologic surgeons at UT Southwestern Medical Center perform all otologic surgeries, including auditory brainstem implants and surgeries to treat spinal fluid leaks from the ear, semicircular canal dehiscence, and facial nerve tumors located in the ear.

-We are leaders in endoscopic ear surgery, which allows for surgery to be performed through the ear canal instead of making an incision behind the ear.
+We are leaders in endoscopic ear surgery, which allows for surgery to be performed through a small ear canal incision instead of making a larger incision behind the ear.
 This approach allows for less pain and faster recovery.

 UT Southwestern’s otologic surgeons treat ear conditions that include: